jake-knerr/cogent/README.md

 ### Components

-#### An app is a hierarchy of components.

-The top-level component is the application component.

 #### A component is an object that wraps a single HTMLElement.
 The HTMLElement is the component's view.

 Think of HTML/CSS as the language to describe the view.